Want to know the average rates charged for translations in the UK?

 Still, this doesn’t mean you need to be satisfied with low-quality translations (if you are on a budget).

-For instance, some agencies offer discounts for high-volume projects or documents with lots of repetitions.
-We do as well, and you can read our conditions for a discount in the section above.
+- Discounts for high-volume projects or documents with lots of repetitions.
+We also offer such opportunities for a lower cost, and you can read our conditions for a discount in the section above.